ChaseDepth/PicoCTF/General Skills.md

 and it goes along like I'm executing the file. ./warm -h shows the flag.

 # Nice Netcat
-using netcat, you need to
+Using netcat, you need to
 	nc mercury.picoctf.net 43239
 but it only sends a bunch of numbers back.
 It's actually in decimal.
 Lucky guess but it made sense. hexadecimal looks like 00xd.
 The numbers were like 88 112 90.
 Copied and pasted into a decimal to text converter with ASCII encoding.
 However, a neat trick...
 	tr -d '\n' <./filename       (filename should be txt editor/reader)